 Anyone could have warned Philip Glass as well that there was no way such a mismatch could last.
 But when things fell apart, I don’t think he much cared, because deep down, Holly could never have been that important to him.
 I wish he had paid more attention to the opportunities in plain view, such as a Maki Namekawa, who was obviously at the dinner party because she admired his music.
 There this potential beautiful wife and soul mate was standing right next to him in the kitchen, while the albatross was off in another space tending to the kids (Holly appeared to be a good mother anyway).

 Such is the scenario a viewer of the documentary otherwise unacquainted with the composer’s life might arrive at.
 The actual situation was somewhat different.
 Ms. Namekawa is an accomplished pianist based in Germany who often performs with Davies, the two having released several CDs of piano duos by Glass.
-Not privy to insider knowledge, we can assume no more about her motivations in being at the party other than Davies had invited her along (or she had asked him to bring her along).
+Not privy to insider knowledge, we can assume no more about her motivations in being at the party other than Glass or Davies had invited her along (or she had invited herself).
 Glass and his wife divorced around the time the documentary was released.
 He then became or had already been “romantically involved” (according to Wikipedia) with the cellist Wendy Sutter, who had recorded his Songs and Poems for Solo Cello (2007) around the time the documentary came out.

 Glass has been lambasted for his prolificacy, as if the ability to churn out a steady stream of compositions can only come at the expense of quality.
 His music is often described as decorative and thin, repetitive and ephemeral, falling somewhere in the “crossover” genre between contemporary classical and pop.
 Barbed comments like that of a critic back in the 1970s that Glass stands in the same relationship to serious music as “See.
 Spot.
 Run.” stands to literature, continue to be echoed today by sarcastic critics in the American classical world (he fares better in Europe), who refuse to take him seriously, like Justin Davidson: “He is a master of texture and pattern, and roaming through his output reminded me of browsing among the great rolls of fabric arranged on racks in a Lower East Side upholstery emporium: endless lengths of sumptuous brocades.”